ertis-research/grafana-panel-what-if/README.md

 ##### Recursive calculations
 This type of calculation enables iterations in which a value, derived from a formula or a static value, is applied to a specific tag.
 The model runs with updated data in each iteration, applying the value to the tag in a loop that continues until a defined condition is met.
 Both the value to be applied and the final condition are expressed through formulas that may include variables influencing the calculation, such as the selected date or defined dynamic fields, where the user manually enters values before starting the calculation.
 For example, it is possible to define a dynamic field to set a limit on the model's result and configure the calculation to add half the value of another tag in each iteration until this limit is reached.
 Once the calculation is complete, the results can be displayed using the previously configured variables and may include, for instance, the number of iterations performed, the maximum value reached before meeting the condition, the tag’s final value, or a combination of these data.
 Additionally, a graph is generated that illustrates the model's behavior throughout the iterations, similar to the tool's standard visualization.
 To optimize calculation efficiency, all model executions are grouped into configurable-sized blocks, so that API requests are processed in batches rather than individually.

+> [!IMPORTANT]
+> **If the user has manually modified values in the collection, the new dataset will be used to run the calculation.
+This does not apply to intervals; tags selected for interval analysis will not be taken into account for this function and only their imported values will be considered.**

 For creating a new calculation, the form is divided into three sections: basic configuration, dynamic fields and the formulas necessary to perform the calculation and display the results.
 The basic fields are:
 - **ID** (required): Identifier of the calculation.
 It will be shown in the extra calculation selector in the model configuration.